A Day to Remember: Self Help Fest

 The inaugural Self Help Fest was an idea that vocalist Jeremy McKinnon came up with while talking with his girlfriend.
 "She told me that most people who come [to our shows] respond like it's more than just a concert to them...
 It's like the music is genuinely helping them.
 Thus we titled our festival Self Help, because at the end of the day, that's what music's all about."
 The first Self Help Fest took place on March 22, 2014, at the NOS Event Center in San Bernardino, California.
-A Day to Remember headlined the festival, and a number of punk rock and metalcore bands also performed, including "Bring Me the Horizon, Of Mice and Men, The Story So Far, Memphis May Fire, Attila, and Letlive.
+A Day to Remember headlined the festival, and a number of punk rock and metalcore bands also performed, including Bring Me the Horizon, Of Mice and Men, The Story So Far, Memphis May Fire, Attila, and Letlive.

 On October 4, 2014, in Philadelphia, Pennsylvania, only six months after the first festival, the line-up for the second festival was announced, with A Day to Remember, Bring Me the Horizon and the Story So Far returning.
 Other bands such as The Wonder Years, Motionless in White, Chiodos, and Gnarwolves made an appearance at the festival.

 A Day to Remember's third Self Help Fest took place in San Bernardino on March 7, 2015.
 A Day to Remember did not perform, but they did produce the festival along with Fly South Music Group and a few other agencies.

 A Day to Remember did perform at the fourth festival, held on March 19, 2016, at the NOS Events Center in San Bernardino.

 In 2017, for the first time in the festival's history, four shows will be played: Philadelphia, Pennsylvania on September 10, 2017, Orlando, Florida on September 30, Detroit, Michigan on October 7, and San Bernardino on March 3, 2018.
-Bands have yet to be announced.